 The churchyard has a special area dedicated to the burial of cremated remains.
 Only cut flowers are allowed on the lawn area.
 The burial area is kept as a simple lawn without any plaques for individuals.
 However, St Mary’s maintains a Book of Remembrance and arrangements can be made for your loved one to be recorded there

-Any further questions or queries about our churchyard, funerals and burials should be directed either to the Parish Minister:
+Any further questions or queries about our churchyard, funerals and burials should be directed to one of the following:

 Sharon Hutton-Mayson (01245 328480 : email@example.com)